-Published in the Journal for Clinical Studies
+This article was first published in the Journal for Clinical Studies, Apr 2014

 Clinical research used to be always carried out in the well-funded locations of North America and Western Europe, with a smaller number in Australasia.
 This is no longer the case because of several factors.
 Saturation is approaching in available sites in the West, which has led to a lack of naive patients available and willing to take part in trials.
 This has led companies to seek new locations to run trials, which is much easier than it used to be because of the huge improvements being made in emerging markets in investigator and patient identification and regulatory initiatives.